krisha-mehta/krisha-mehta.github.io/index.md

 <a name="/news"></a>

 # News
+- [Sept 2020] Received a Scholarship and Selected for the ACM Student Research Competition, Tapia Conference
+- [Aug 2020] Selected for CIFAR Deep Learning Reinforcement Learning Summer School.
+- [May 2020] Interning as a technical writer intern at Amazon this summer.
+- [Feb 2020] Our paper [IndoorNet: Generating Indoor Layouts from a Single Panorama Image][IndoorNet] got published in Advanced Computing Technologies and Applications.
+Algorithms for Intelligent Systems.
+Springer, Singapore, 2020
+- [Jan 2020] Finalist in the Collegiate Competition , WE Local San Diego.
 - [Dec 2019] Started working at the Center for Digital Antiquity as a research assistant.
 - [Aug 2019] Joined the Active Perception Group at ASU as a research volunteer.
 - [Aug 2019] Joined the MS in CS program at Arizona State University.